imeleges/REMA_Dubai/README.md

 	<sub>1 & 2 bedroom prices from 60,000 to 450,000</sub>
 </p>

-In most common range of prices from 60,000 to 450,000, 1-bedroom apartments are concentrated between 80,000 and 130,000, where 2-bedrooms are much wider distributed across all range.
+In the most common range of prices from 60,000 to 450,000, 1-bedroom apartments are concentrated between 80,000 and 130,000, where 2-bedrooms are distributed much wider across the range.

 ...